Distributionally Robust Optimization over Wasserstein Balls with i.i.d. Structure: Structured Uncertainty Quantification

-It turns out, however, that if $X$ is additionally a vector space and $\ell:X^N \to \b{R}$ is concave, then $F$ is \emph{geodesically concave} in the sense of the Wasserstein space on $\c{P}_c(X)$.
+Thus, the conclusion of Theorem \ref{thm:concaveLinearStructureExact} is consistent with Example \ref{ex:liftedRelaxation}. \end{example} Unfortunately, verifying conditional negative definiteness in practice can be challenging.
+It turns out, however, that if $X$ is additionally a vector space and $\ell:X^N \to \b{R}$ is concave, then $F_\ell$ is \emph{geodesically concave} in the sense of the Wasserstein space on $\c{P}_c(X)$.
 We will not introduce the concepts of geodesic convexity or concavity here, since they will not be needed any further in this paper, but just note that the so-called \emph{Wasserstein geodesics} \cite{ambrosio2008gradient} provide a way of interpolating between two distributions $P_1$ and $P_2$ in $\c{P}_c(X)$ that is \emph{different} from $\alpha P_1 + (1-\alpha) P_2$.
-Thus if the average w.r.t. $\nu$ is understood in a different, namely \emph{geodesic} sense, then we can indeed show the relaxation gap to be zero.
-The following theorem summarizes this observation and is the main result of this section. \begin{theorem} Suppose that $X$ is a convex subset of a vector space and $c$ is proper such that $c(x,\cdot):X \to [0,\infty)$ is convex for all $x \in X$.
+Thus, if the average w.r.t. $\nu$ is understood in a different, namely \emph{geodesic} sense, then we can indeed show the relaxation gap again to be zero.
+The price to pay, however, is that the underlying feasible set $\b{B}_\rho^c(\hat{P})$ is convex w.r.t. this new notion of convexity as well, which requires an additional assumption on the transportation cost $c$.
+The following theorem summarizes these observations and is the main result of this section. \begin{theorem} Suppose that $X$ is a convex subset of a vector space and $c$ is proper such that $c(x,\cdot):X \to [0,\infty)$ is convex for all $x \in X$.
 If $\ell \in \c{G}_{c^N}(X^N)$ is upper semi-continuous and concave, then

 If additionally $\ell \in \c{G}_{c^N}^<(X^N)$, then

 \end{theorem}